-Principle 1 - Context and Character • Possibly consider the screening to be on the lower level and make the upper level more open.
-Principle 2 - Landscape quality • Consider a vertical growing structure to help in the growth of the trees at the front with visual permeability to retain amenity and surveillance.
+Principle 1 - • Possibly consider the screening to be on the lower level Context and Character and make the upper level more open.
+Principle 2 - • Consider a vertical growing structure to help in the Landscape quality growth of the trees at the front with visual permeability to retain amenity and surveillance.

-Principle 3 - Built form and scale Consider vertical green landscaping to replace the trees to achieve landscaping requirements.
+Principle 3 - Consider vertical green landscaping to replace the trees to achieve landscaping requirements.
 Provide more detail on the landscaping to demonstrate compliance with City's landscaping requirements.
 Consider a planter at the top of the balcony and enable the landscape to overhang and increase landscaping requirements.
 The proposed trees are likely to be restricted by the balcony overhang above and will require ongoing maintenance.
 Explore alternative landscaping.
-Principle 4 - .
-The glazing on the ground level is not supported under Functionality and build quality The glazing on the ground level is not supported under the Built Form Policy.
+Built form and scale Principle 4 - Functionality and build quality The glazing on the ground level is not supported under the Built Form Policy.
 Possibly look into some natural ventilation in openable windows rather than fixed windows.
 Consideration is needed in relation to the position of the mailbox that will help to differentiate the entry.
 Consider increasing the windows to the north or alternative measures to optimise the northern aspect of the site.
 Principle 5 - Sustainability Principle 6 - Amenity Consider the functionality of the balconies by either increasing the size or create some communal space for the staff Consider an openable skylight to create more light and natural ventilation into the kitchen.
 Principle 7 - Legibility • Principle 8 - Safety Consider security or roller door at the back off the laneway, and its location if setbacks are required, and reflect this on the development plans.
 Principle 9 - Community Principle 10 - Aesthetics Comments Under the Built Form Policy an awning is required to be created on the development.
 If an awning is not installed, demonstrate why the awning is not acceptable in this context.
 The variations from the planning framework will need to be addressed either by addressing the design principle or demonstrate the scheme as presented has merit and able to achieve the outcome the City is trying to achieve.
 Some consideration needs to be given to the policy and how a departure is considered to achieve the concept of the planning policy.